The most populated Hawaiian island, Oahu is one of the main ports of call for travelers visiting Hawaii.

 Whether you’re snorkeling in Hanauma Bay, whale watching off of Waikiki, exploring the North Shore beaches, or hiking the Diamond Head Trail, there’s no shortage of fun activities to add to your Oahu bucket list.

-Here are some of our favorites, as chosen by travel bloggers who love Oahu!
+Here are some of our favorites to add to your Oahu itinerary, as chosen by travel bloggers who love Oahu!

 Oahu Bucket List